 We may use overseas organisations to help conduct our business.
 As a result, we may need to share your information with such organisations outside Australia.
-The countries in which those organisations are located are: India
+The countries in which those organisations are located are: India or Philippines.

 However, we may store your information in cloud or other types of networked or electronic storage.
 As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your information may be held.